 I get questions from time to time, not 1000s of them, but I get a question about what lenses I use for landscape photography.

-What is my lens lineup look like, and what do I recommend?
+What does my lens lineup look like, and what do I recommend?

-Well, this is my entire lens lineup for Sony A7iii.
+Well, this is my entire lens lineup for the Sony A7iii.

 These are the 6 best landscape lenses for Sony A7iii that I recommended to you.